Advocate for environmental stewardship, the arts, and progressive causes

 An advocate for the arts

-A lover of the arts and advocate for creative artists and arts institutions, Paul is currently Chair of the Board of Directors of Santa Fe's Center for Contemporary Arts.
-Paul also represents a number of international artists including Ricardo Mazal, Laura Anderson Barbata, Erika Blumenfeld, Raphaelle Goethals, and the Estate of Dale Chisman.
+A lover of the arts and advocate for creative artists and arts institutions, Paul served on the Board of the Center for Contemporary Arts from 2013-2018, including three years as Chair.
+Paul represents a number of international artists including Ricardo Mazal, Laura Anderson Barbata, Erika Blumenfeld, Raphaelle Goethals, and the Estate of Dale Chisman.
+He was also legal counsel and Associate Producer of Sembene!, an award-winning documentary film about the life and work of Ousmane Sembeme, the father of African cinema.